anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-01-lab-environment-overview.md

 ### Curated Datasets

-List the contents of the curated data bucket in Cloud Shell as shown below-
+After running the next module, you should see the listing below, when you paste the command below in Cloud Shell-

 ```
 gsutil ls gs://curated-data-$PROJECT_NBR/